jarviscanada/jarvis_data_eng_DavidGordon/README.md

 **Javascript & Typescript** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_DavidGordon/tree/master/JavaScript_TypeScript)]: In the Javascript and Typescript project, I was able to gain acomprehensive understanding of both languages.
 The project served as an in-depth learning experience, from fundamental Javascript concepts like Callbacks and the Event-Loop, to more advanced topics in Typescript such as Generics and OOP.
 Ileveraged my new skills by creating datastructures like a Doubly Linked List, implementing a Sudoku solver, and solving complex algorithmic problems.
 Overall,the project helped me learn asynchronous programming, modular design, and the effectiveness of TypeScript's powerful type system.

+**Springboot Trading App** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_DavidGordon/tree/master/springboot)]: The Springboot Trading App is a Java Web Application that is using the Java Springboot framework.
+It allows users to buy and sell securities via REST endpoints.
+The entire application is Dockerized, making it portable and easy to maintain.
+Market data is fetched from the IEX Cloud API and all data is persisted in a PostgreSQL database, using Spring JPA and Hibernate.
+The project was tested both manually via Postman and Curl, as well as featuring a full unit and integration test suite with SpringRunner.

 ## Highlighted Projects
 **Flashtyper type tester** [[GitHub](https://github.com/davidgordon12/FlashTyper-MVC)]: Online typing speed tracker with a global leaderboard.
 Written in C# ASP.NET, data is stored in a Microsoft SQL Server database, hosted in the cloud via Azure